 One of the greatest artists to ever emerge from the Catalan capital, Joan Miró is famous for his colourful paintings and drawings which reveal a naïve, child-like imagination.
 His sculptures are equally as fascinating and share the same tendency towards surrealism.
-Here are eight of the greatest Miró sculptures you can see around the world today.
+Here are the greatest Miró sculptures you can see around the world today.

 Lunar Bird (1966)

 This large bronze statue was first designed by Joan Miró in the 1940s but cast in its final version, after having been enlarged somewhat, in 1966.
 At this time Miró had become fascinated with cosmic themes and the relationship betwee the earth and sky.
 Birds had also become a recurring theme in his work, no doubt perceived as a connection between the celestial and terrestrial.
 Today a version of the statue can be found in the Jardines de Sabatini in Madrid, as well as by the Smithsonian Institute in Washington DC.